 So, back to translucent teeth…

-My translucent teeth now have bright white spots inside them.
-They are literally repairing themselves from the inside out, and I can see it!
+My translucent teeth now have bright white portions filling in the translucent areas of each tooth.
+My teeth are repairing themselves from the inside out, and I can see it!
 Here is my regimen, if you’re curious:

-- When I do not have time to make my own toothpaste (DIY recipe here), I use Redmond Earthpaste.
+- When I do not have time to make my own toothpaste (DIY recipe here), I use Redmond Earthpaste; wintergreen is my favorite.
 Changing your toothpaste is essential if you truly want to repair your teeth.
 The switch is weird at first because Redmond Earthpaste does not foam, but give it two days and you will never go back!
 Your gums will turn a light, healthy pink and your hygienist will comment on how clean your teeth are because plaque will become a thing of the past!

 - I take Mg Plus Guard by Perque every night before bed.
 I give my boys Natural Calm Plus Calcium by Natural Vitality – they LOVE the taste!
 It’s a yummy fizzy drink.